andry81/contools/README_EN.txt

 CAUTION:
-  For the Linux like platform do read the `README_EN.linux_x86_64.txt` file to properly set permissions on the file.
+  For the Linux like platform do read the `README_EN.linux_x86_64.txt` file from the `tacklelib` library to properly set permissions on the file.

 To be able to configure and build the sources you must run the `preconfigure.*` script at least once.